2025 Preakness Stakes betting guide and tips

 The Preakness Stakes usually takes place on the third Saturday of May every year.
 This occurs two weeks after the Kentucky Derby and three weeks before the Belmont Stakes.

-The Preakness doesn’t have large participation numbers due to the field at Pimlico maxing out at 14 horses.
-If there are more than 14 horses that attempt to enter the Preakness Stakes, organizers make use of a process of three tiers to determine which horses are eligible to race.
+The Pimlico track allows only a maximum of 14 horses.
+If there are more wanting to ride at the Preakness Stakes, organizers make use of a process of three tiers to determine which horses are eligible to race.

 The Preakness Stakes is a flat thoroughbred race.
-It’s a Grade One stake race and takes place over a 9.5 furlong (1 3/16th mile or 1900 meters) distance.
+It’s a Grade One stake race and takes place over a 1-3/16th mile distance.
 Geldings and colts both carry 126 pounds in the race, while fillies carry 121 pounds.

 The race itself lasts approximately two minutes.
 However, entertainment and activities are happening on Friday before the race and hours after on Saturday.